HMC PROGRAMS

-2021 Scholarship Application Now Open
+Scholarship Application Update!

-To provide support and encourage Latino students to continue their higher education, The Hispanic Metropolitan Chamber provides annual scholarship awards to qualifying applicants.
-Since 1996, the Hispanic Chamber has awarded $2.2 million in individually and corporate-sponsored scholarships, to 899 Latino students throughout Oregon and SW Washington.
+To provide support and encourage Latino students to continue their higher education, The Hispanic Metropolitan Chamber provides annual scholarship awards to qualifying

-100% of your donation will go directly to supporting a Latino scholarship recipient in Oregon and SW Washington.
+applicants.
+100% of your donation will go directly to supporting a Latino scholarship

 General Requirements